 A recent recipient of the Sara Tucker Study Grant from the Richard Tucker Music Foundation, Theo Hoffman is quickly becoming a sought-after talent.
-His 2019-2020 season begins with his debut with Opera Philadelphia in the O19 Festival as Denis in the world premiere of Denis & Katya by Philip Venables, followed by his return to Los Angeles Opera in his first professional performances of Papageno in Die Zauberflöte, marking his eighth production with the company.
+Original engagements for his COVID-19 shortened 2019-2020 season begin with his debut with Opera Philadelphia in the O19 Festival as Denis in the world premiere of Denis & Katya by Philip Venables, followed by his return to Los Angeles Opera in his first professional performances of Papageno in Die Zauberflöte, marking his eighth production with the company.
 In the spring of 2020, he debuts at Seattle Opera as Schaunard in La bohème.
 On the concert stage, he returns to New York Festival of Song, performs with Southern Oregon Repertory Singers as a soloist in Joby Talbot’s Sheen of Dew, tours with Apollo’s Fire as a soloist in the St. Matthew Passion, and debuts with St. Paul Chamber Orchestra.

 Mr. Hoffman’s 2018-2019 season included a role debut as Count Almaviva at Opera Theatre of Saint Louis, Mr. Kallenbach in Satyagraha with Los Angeles Opera, Paul in Les Enfants Terribles with Opera Omaha, as well as debut performances with the Israel Philharmonic Orchestra and the prestigious Stiftung Mozarteum Salzburg Mozartwoche, where he performed Colas/Buff in Bastien und Bastienne/Der Schauspieldirektor.